 Credit:ktmguide.com

 The temple is situated in a stunning cave, at the peak of a small hill.
-There are also many other tiny caves lying there too.
-It's dark inside the cave and bats can be seen flying around the cave.
+There are also many other tiny caves lying there.
+It's dark inside the cave, and bats can be seen flying around.

-Halesi-Maratika caves are located 67 feet below the earth's surface.
+The Halesi-Maratika caves are located 67 feet below the Earth's surface.
 The entrance is formed like a half-moon and faces east.
-It has a circular form, 193 feet in diameter, with another, a similar cave located below.
+It has a circular form, 193 feet in diameter, with another, similar cave located below.
 The floor of the caves has a circumference of 223 feet.

-This is the only cave that is situated in the 4th remote hilly area and is thought to have existed for 6,000 years.
-This is a region overflowing with natural wonders and cultural heritage.
+This is the only cave in the 4th remote hilly area and is thought to have existed for 6,000 years.
+This region is overflowing with natural wonders and cultural heritage.

-There are three enigmatic caves which are considered to be Lord Shiva's three heads.
-When we enter the first cave, we see an image of Lord Shiva that is named Mahadev Haleshwar.
+There are three enigmatic caves that are considered to be Lord Shiva's three heads.
+When we enter the first cave, we see an image of Lord Shiva, named Mahadev Haleshwar.
 A picture of Nandi (Shiva's animal ride)is found in the second cave.

-Halesi Mahadev is Shiva Linga, two-foot-tall, which is blessed inside the chamber.
-Behind each other on the north of the Shiva Linga are two pillars allowing a narrow move.
+Halesi Mahadev is a Shiva Linga, two feet tall, which is blessed inside the chamber.
+Behind each other, to the north of the Shiva Linga, are two pillars that allow a narrow passage.

 How can we reach Halesi Mahadevstan mandir?

 There is an air service from Kathmandu to Lamidanda.
-Still, there is no regular flight service, and the planes only fly for three days a week to Lamidanda.
-After Lamidanda there is a trekking path to the temple of Halesi Mahadev, which takes about 5-6 hours by vehicle.
+Still, there is no regular flight service, and the planes only fly to Lamidanda three days a week.
+After Lamidanda, there is a trekking path to the temple of Halesi Mahadev, which takes about 5-6 hours by vehicle.

 Halesi Cave: Spiritual Enigma Explored